0xthelaughingman/ChromeExtensionTutorial/1 - Overriding getUserMedia/README.md

         [FIXED] This was due to the requestAnimationFrame() callback timer being suspended in those cases.
         Solution: Use a timer that bypasses the suspension/halt.
 In this case, a Timer based on AudioContext.
     * Make the hidden canvas dimensions dynamic as well, based on the video stream resolution.

+8. Enhancements & Handling: Major improvements to how we were handling the stream constraints.
+Code works fine for Video Screenshare, Audio and Cam Video.
+Minor testing on Slack was successful.
+    * Init'ing the hidden canvas from the Cam Stream's constraints instead of the App's requested constraints.
+    The failure to meet constraints doesn't seem to be fatal and this approach avoids handling each app's JSON formats.
+    * Still random freezes at times.
+Added a crap ton of state control and cleanup, can't figure out why.
+Only way out of the freeze is to keep toggling Cam on/off till it ends up working again...